Graduating seniors can use UHS services until January 19. Make your appointment today!

-Acne is a common skin condition affecting up to 85% of adolescents and young adults.
-Acne results when sebum (oil from sebaceous glands) and dead skin cells are clogging the pores (hair follicles) of your skin causing blackheads & whiteheads (comedones).
-Bacterial growth and inflammation lead to papules and pustules (pimples.)
+Acne is a common skin condition that affects up to 85 percent of adolescents and young adults.
+Acne results when oil from sebaceous glands and dead skin cells clog pores causing blackheads and whiteheads.
+Bacterial growth and inflammation lead to pimples.
 In more severe forms of acne, tender cysts and nodules develop and can cause scarring.

 Why do I have acne?

 There is no single cause or factor to explain acne, but there are some factors that may increase severity of acne.

 - Genetics.
 You may have relatives with history of acne.

 - Stress and hormones.
 Hormones influence oil production in both sexes and contributes to the onset of acne at puberty.
 Many women notice acne flares monthly around their period, and using a birth control pill may help control this.
 Both emotional and physical stress can aggravate acne.